MrPewPewLaser/Arma3InvadeAndAnnex/README.txt

+# Arma 3 Invade & Annex Plus

+This is the repository for the custom Invade & Annex Mission based on [AW's Invade & Annex](https://www.ahoyworld.net/).

+Made with ❤️ by FlyingThread, chicken_06 and Pew.

+LEGAL
 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation